AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

    >[!NOTE]
    >
-   >This is particularly important for the publish tier, as the content update is only done on golden-publish, and when recycling of pods, all normal publish pods are based on the golden-publish.
+   >This is important for the publish tier, as the content update is only done on golden-publish, and when recycling of pods, all normal publish pods are based on the golden-publish.

 1. Verify completion of the update procedure.

    You can verify the successful completion of the update using the repository browser in the Cloud Manager developer console to check the content fragment data.

-   * Before the first complete migration, the `cfGlobalVersion` property will not exist.
+   * Before the first complete migration, the `cfGlobalVersion` property does not exist.
      Therefore, the presence of this property, on the JCR node `/content/dam` with a value of `1`, confirms the completion of the migration.

    * You can also check the following properties on the individual Content Fragments: